Natfan/work/btec/14/2/writeup.md

 					for Player all : getOnlinePlayers() /* Goes through all online players and assigns each one to the variable "all" before moving onto the next one */
-						Main.frozen.add(all.getUniqueID) /* Adds the player "all" to the frozen list, effectively freezing them */ sender.sendMessage(confirmPlease) /* Sends the sender a confirmation message */ targetEntity = args[1] : Entity /* Sets the variable targetEntity and applies the first argument that the user gives it, along with setting it to be the Entity datatype */ if targetEntity instanceof Player /* Checks if targetEntity is a Player */ target = targetEntity : Player /* Assigns the value of targetEntity to a new variable "target", which is a player */
+						Main.frozen.add(all.getUniqueID) /* Adds the player "all" to the frozen list, effectively freezing them */ sender.sendMessage(confirmPlease) /* Sends the sender a confirmation message */ targetEntity args[1] : Entity /* Sets the variable targetEntity and applies the first argument that the user gives it, along with setting it to be the Entity datatype */ if targetEntity instanceof Player /* Checks if targetEntity is a Player */ target targetEntity : Player /* Assigns the value of targetEntity to a new variable "target", which is a player */ if Main.frozen.contains(target.getUniqueID) /* Checks if the target's UUID is in the frozen list  */ removeEffects(target) /* Remove debuff effects from the target */ Main.frozen.remove(target.getUniqueID) /* Removes the target from the frozen list */ else /* Checks if the target's UUID is not in the frozen list */ if !target.hasPermission("chill.override") /* Prevents other Administrators from being frozen */ addEffects(target) /* Adds debuff effects to the target */ Main.frozen.add(target.getUniqueID) /* Adds the target to the frozen list */ else /* Notifies all online staff members that the user may be trying to abuse sendMessage(player.getName() + " might be trying to abuse!", "chill.notify") /* sends a message to all users with the specific permission node */ if commandlabel.equalsIgnoreCase("thaw") /* runs the if statement if the command that the player types is `/thaw` */ if sender.hasPermission("chill.freeze")  /* Runs the if statement if the sender has the correct permission */ if args.length == 0 /* Runs the if statement if the arguments after the command are null (equal to 0) */ sender.sendMessage(freezeSyntax) /* Sends the syntax for the freeze command */ targetEntity args[1] : Entity /* Sets the variable targetEntity and applies the first argument that the user gives it, along with setting it to be the Entity datatype */ if targetEntity instanceof Player /* Checks if targetEntity is a Player */ target targetEntity : Player /* Assigns the value of targetEntity to a new variable "target", which is a player */ if Main.frozen.contains(target.getUniqueID) /* Checks if the target's UUID is in the frozen list  */ removeEffects(target) /* Remove debuff effects from the target */ Main.frozen.remove(target.getUniqueID) /* Removes the target from the frozen list */ else /* throw an error as the target isnt frozen sender.sendMessage(targetNotFrozen)

+	if commandlabel.equalsIgnoreCase("panic") /* runs the if statement if the command that the player types is `/panic` */ if sender.hasPermission("chill.panic")  /* Runs the if statement if the sender has the correct permission */ if !Main.frozen.contains(target.getUniqueID) /* Checks if the target's UUID isn't in the frozen list  */ addEffects(target) /* Remove debuff effects from the target */ Main.frozen.add(target.getUniqueID) /* Removes the target from the frozen list */
 ```
 ### Flow Chart
 The following is a flow chart that will outline the process of this system: